dsharlet/mojo_comments/README.md

   - If `nelts` isn't one of the precise SIMD widths available in the instruction set, the code will fail to compile.
     It should be easy to vectorize by any number of elements, and the compiler should deal with generating multiple vectors worth of code (or partial vectors).
 In my C++ code above, we just present scalar code to the compiler that is readily vectorized, and it handles dispatching to multiple vectors, or a mix of SSE and AVX vectors, or maybe something more exotic on other architectures.
 - There needs to be more explicit control over where allocations go.
 There needs to be an easy way to put allocations on the stack, and the compiler needs to be good at promoting those to registers when appropriate.
 Maybe this exists already, I can't find it in the docs (or the [roadmap](https://docs.modular.com/mojo/roadmap.html)).
 I understand priorities may be different right now, but this one really seems fundamental to making mojo a useful language, and might be very difficult to support while remaining faithful to python.
+  - Update: This exists, as described in the above updated section.
 - I don't understand why things like address arithmetic aren't being lifted out of inner loops.
 Assuming mojo is using LLVM as a backend, mojo should be getting optimizations like this for "free".
 It would be shocking if Chris Lattner *didn't* use his own wildly successful project here...
 - Composing the higher order functions for vectorization, parallelism, etc. seems difficult.
 What if I want to tile a function, and then parallelize the outer loop over rows of tiles?
 This can be made a little less messy, e.g. modifying the `tile` function to be `tile_parallel`, but this still requires a new function for each higher order function to apply to.